Wrestling was far from the only sport Paul Orndorff dominated during his career.

 Years before the WWF produced numerous legendary vignettes of "Mr. Perfect" Curt Hennig excelling at various sports, Paul Orndorff was doing the same thing, only for real and without the benefit of reshoots and strategic video editing.

-Whether it was amateur wrestling, bodybuilding, football, track, and field, or even arm wrestling, Orndorff displayed a wide-ranging athletic aptitude that exceeded the capabilities of most men.
+Whether it was amateur wrestling, bodybuilding, football, track and field, or even arm wrestling, Orndorff displayed a wide-ranging athletic aptitude that exceeded most men’s capabilities.

 "There wasn’t a sport I couldn’t do or couldn’t master; that was my mentality," Orndorff said during his acceptance speech for the Men’s Wrestling Award at the 2016 Cauliflower Alley Club Annual Reunion.